Overview of Northern Territory space infrastructure

 NASA will be Equatorial Launch Australia’s first customer.
-The United States space agency will be launching its suborbital rocket campaign from Arnhem Space Centre in 2020.
+The United States space agency will be launching its suborbital rocket campaign from Arnhem Space Centre.

 The alliance is a partnership between Charles Darwin University and SPEE3D to develop world-first 3D metal printing technology and drive collaboration between industry partners, trades and academics.

 Internationally, 3D printing technology is already impacting the space industry, from satellite manufacturing to the development of spacecraft components.